ryanmcalpin/bid-master/README.md

 ## Improvements
 * Implement validators
 * Add nav options 'Home' and 'New Bid'
+* Display bids on home page
+* Add timestamp to bids so the most recent bids are displayed at top
 * Implement a way to email or print bid per client's preference